Career : 2007 - 2017.

 Then, in the round 19 victory over Port Adelaide, Gibbs played arguably his best game to that point in his career, with 30 disposals at 87% efficiency, 7 tackles, one goal and two Brownlow Medal votes.
 His marked improvement throughout the season was recognized when he finished fifth in Carlton’s Best and Fairest award, and amassed 7 Brownlow Medal votes - outstanding achievements for a teenager.
 And it didn't stop there.
 In another 23 games in 2009, he averaged 26 possessions a match, collected 15 Brownlow Medal votes, and finished third in voting for the Blues’ Best and Fairest.
 Furthermore, he experienced his first taste of finals football - albeit in a losing side – when the Blues were over-run in the last quarter of the 2009 Elimination Final by Brisbane at the Gabba.
 And all this happened before his 21st birthday!

-In 2010, Bryce was regularly released into the midfield - although on a Sunday afternoon at Etihad Stadium in round 10, he was simply devastating across half-back against the West Coast Eagles when he collected a mammoth 45 disposals.
+In 2010, Bryce was regularly released into the midfield - although on a Sunday afternoon at Etihad Stadium in round 10, he was simply devastating across half-back against the West Coast Eagles when he equalled a club record 45 disposals including 16 contested to go with 5 clearances, a goal, 2 contested marks and of course 3 Brownlow votes.
 Moving on to September, he played his 23rd straight game of the year when a frustratingly-inaccurate Carlton team was beaten in the last few minutes of the Elimination Final by Sydney, in one of the truly great games of the season.

 Bryce notched up game number 100 in Carlton’s emphatic victory over Brisbane at Etihad Stadium in round 12, 2011.
 By that stage of his career, Gibbs had missed only one game in the previous five seasons, and his coach Brett Ratten was full of praise.
 “In reflecting on Bryce Gibbs' 100 games for Carlton, it's clear to me that he's become our ‘Mr Fixit’.
 Put simply, if we have a problem, we rely on Bryce to rectify it - whether it be off half-back, wing, or centre square – and his capacity to meet all those tasks for the betterment of the team is outstanding,” Ratten said.